Rana Mashhood Ahmad Khan

-Rana Mashood Ahmad Khan is a Pakistani politician and lawyer who had been the member of the Provincial Assembly of the Punjab from 2002 to May 2018 and from August 2018 to January 2023.
+Rana Mashood Ahmad Khan is a Pakistani politician and lawyer who is Chairman of Prime Minister on Youth Program, since March 31, 2024.

+Previously, had been the member of the Provincial Assembly of the Punjab from 2002 to May 2018 and from August 2018 to January 2023.
 He served as the deputy speaker of the Punjab Assembly from 2008 to 2013 and Secretary Lahore High Court Bar Association.

+He lost his stronghold seat in recent Pakistan's most controversial election, after forming government of PML(N) he appointed as Chairman of Prime Minister on Youth Programme.

 Early life and education

 He was born on 26 August 1966 in Lahore.